WallStreetMojo

 Difference Between Direct Cost and Indirect Cost

-Direct cost is the cost incurred by the organization while performing their core business activity and can be attributed directly in the production cost like raw material cost, wages paid to factory staff etc, whereas, Indirect cost is the cost that cannot be directly attributed to the production as these costs are incurred in general and can be fixed or variable in nature like the office expenses, salary paid to administration, etc.
+Direct cost is the cost incurred by the organization while performing its core business activity.
+It can be attributed directly to the production cost like raw material cost, wages paid to factory staff, etc., whereas, Indirect cost is the cost that cannot be directly attributed to the production as these costs are incurred in general and can be fixed or variable in nature like the office expenses, salary paid to administration, etc.

-Direct costs are costs that can be identified easily as per the expenditure on cost objects.
-For example, if we pick how much expenditure a business has had on purchasing the raw materials inventory, we will be able to directly point out.
+Direct costs can be easily identified as per the expenditure on cost objects.
+So, for example, if we pick how much expenditure a business has had on purchasing the raw materials inventory, we will be able to directly point out.

-In the case of indirect costs, the challenge is that we can’t identify the costs as per the cost object.
-For example, if we try to understand how much rent is given for sitting of the machinery in a place, we won’t be able to do it because the rent is paid for the entire space, not for a particular place.
+In the case of indirect costs, the challenge is that we can't identify the costs as per the cost object.
+So, for example, if we try to understand how much rent is given for sitting the machinery in a place, we won’t be able to do it because the rent is paid for the entire space, not for a particular place.

 Direct Cost vs Indirect Cost